janickweberpals/smdi/README.md

 However, in an empirical study, it is usually unclear which of the missing data mechanisms and patterns are dominating.

 <div class="alert alert-info">
-  <strong>What did the study find?</strong> In brief, these large-scale simulations revealed characteristic patterns of the diagnostic parameters matched to missing data structure based on three group diagnostics:
+  <strong>What did the study find?</strong> In brief, large-scale simulations revealed that characteristic patterns of diagnostic parameters matched to common missing data structure based on three group diagnostics:
 </div>

 -   **Group diagnostic 1:** Comparison of distributions between patients with or without an observed value of the partially observed covariate